giuliachiola/super-blog-content/til/template-engine/nunjucks-class-check.md

 <p>true</p>
 ```

-Using this method, we can add an HTML class when a specific condition is matched
+Using this method, we can add an HTML class when a specific condition is met

 {% raw %}
   ```twig